My battle with prostate cancer

 me in lycra on a mountain

 More fatigue followed and around ten weeks ago I went to get my annual influenza vaccination.
 The pharmacist convinced me to also get a shingles vaccination.
 I did mention fatigue side-effects at the time but was assured it should be fine (I think the pharmacist may have been concentrating more about the rebate he would get from the government than my situation).
 I think I was a bit vulnerable and had impaired judgement.
 It has been a disaster.
 The first week was OK and I was hopeful I would have not bad reaction but then the fatigue kicked in.
 Three weeks in I could hardly walk.
 The reactions I have to other vaccines have eased after around a month and I've then been able to resume exercise and get my fitness back.
-On this occasion I started feeling a bit better and tried a couple of rides but the fatigue returned with a vengence.
-And it has happended since then as well - even riding very slowly for a solid distance has been followed (after several days) by extreme fatigue.
+On this occasion I started feeling a bit better and tried a couple of rides but the fatigue returned with a vengeance.
+And it has happened since then as well - even riding very slowly for a solid distance has been followed (after several days) by extreme fatigue.
 I have had some periods when I have been somewhat better, and managed to get away for a few days with my partner, but overall it has been pretty dire.

 Too many days when I could hardly walk, when I couldn't think straight.
 Too much staggering around the house and garden with no energy even to go to a local cafe with the family for lunch.
-Too many hours of mindless scolling through social media on my phone.
+Too many hours of mindless scrolling through social media on my phone.
 Too many times when I've had to crawl up the stairs to have a shower.
 Too many times I've though that getting dressed shouldn't take this much effort.
 Sometimes I wonder if it will ever end.
 And I wonder what things will be like when I go back on the cancer medication and my body has another cause to be fatigued.
 But I struggle on.
 I try to tell myself I've been like this before and recovered.
-And I can still be effecive at coding when I can't do anything physical, even with a foggy brain.
+And I can still be effective at coding when I can't do anything physical, even with a foggy brain.
 I don't know why I'm not recovering.
 I don't know why I can't figure out how to end this blog entry without a cliche, but life goes on.

 If this upsets you (and you are in Australia) you can call Lifeline on 131114.

-Most recent update Thu 14 Aug 2025 16:30:22 AEST Lee Naish stage IV prostate cancer blog
+Most recent update Sun 05 Oct 2025 22:54:52 AEDT Lee Naish stage IV prostate cancer blog